 - Use a piping bag fitted with a 1M tip to pipe a border of vanilla whipped cream onto the cheesecake's edgeArrange dried banana slices and chopped walnuts on the whipped cream border to complete the decoration.

-- Slice and enjoy within 3 days.
+- Slice and enjoy within 3 days of slicing or 4 days after baking.
 Refrigerate leftover cheesecake.

 Oatmeal Cookie Crust Swaps:Instead of oatmeal cookies use: